microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-04.md

 ```

 ### Data Sink:
-Azure Databricks will be used to consume data from Event Hub and write the stream to Delta Lake tables stored in Azure Data Lake.
+Azure Databricks will run a data pipeline from Event Hubs to Delta Lake tables stored in Azure Data Lake.
+There is a Scala script to run in an Azure Databricks notebook that will stream data from source to sink.
+Go to the `Resources.zip` file and open the `/Challenge04/` folder and import `StreamToDelta.dbc` script into Azure Databricks.

 ## Success Criteria

-- Query current number of clicks per product.
-Reuse notebook and show coach query polling table on regular intervals
+- Validate notebook ran successfully by confirming no errors in any cells and query is polling data at regular intervals.

 ## Learning Resources